-New braces can make your child’s teeth hurt.
-Wondering what to feed your kid while her mouth is sensitive?
-Here are 30 healthy foods for braces.
+New braces can make your child’s teeth hurt!
+Wondering what to feed your kid while their mouth is sensitive?
+Here are healthy meals and snacks for braces.

 Get a printable list

 - Yogurt drinks & kefir

 - Veggie burgers and patties (meat can be stringy and chewy, these tend to be soft)

 - Smoothies (try my Peanut Butter Breakfast Shake)

 - Milk (dairy or non-dairy, flavored and plain)